1point618/codename-exemplar/modules/i4_feature-flow.md

+BOT CREATES THIS LESSON, gives is learning label, and assigns to user, once they've completed the bugfix lesson.

-#Lesson 4: Recap + The GitHub Workflow
+#Lesson 3: The GitHub Workflow

 Let's dig into the GitHub Workflow so that you can help us add a feature to our website.
 This will give you both a conceptual understanding of how GitHub works, as well as experience using the GitHub Workflow with a team.